dSizovs/pulsar-iac/docs/failure-testing.md

 ### Key Finding

-> **Relay going down freezes jobs but recovery is fully automatic.
-Both Galaxy and Pulsar re-authenticate and resume within seconds of the relay coming back.
-Zero jobs lost.**
+> **Graceful relay restart = full automatic recovery.
+Both Galaxy and Pulsar re-authenticate within seconds.
+Zero jobs lost, zero manual intervention.**

-### Important Caveat
+### Important Caveat: Graceful vs Crash

-The relay uses **in-memory storage** by default.
-If the relay process is killed (not gracefully stopped), any in-flight messages are lost and jobs may need to be resubmitted.
+This result applies to **graceful** relay restarts (`systemctl stop/start`).
+If the relay is killed ungracefully (OOM, `kill -9`):

+- In-memory JWT tokens are invalidated
+- In-memory queued messages are lost
+- Both Galaxy and Pulsar need to be restarted to re-authenticate
+- Jobs dispatched to the relay but not yet picked up by Pulsar may be lost

 **Production recommendation: configure Valkey persistent storage:**